 If you have any questions about accessibility, or prefer to make arrangements prior to your arrival, please call Guest Services at 800.652.4143 x 241.

 Parking is free.
-Handicap spaces are located adjacent to the ramp and handrail in the lower lot.
-Bus spaces are located adjacent to the ball field staircase in the extended lower lot.
+Handicap spaces are located just outside the zoo’s main entrance.
 Buses for school groups and field trips are required to park along Harding Blvd. and enter the zoo through its South Gate.
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.

 Single Stroller $5.00